gtrak/betamore/lesson.markdown

 * Bottom-up 'something' - an approach to 'something' that starts at the bottom-most leafs and composes (recursive if you squint)

-Learning anything can only be accomplished bottom-up, unless you already have a starting point (another language under your belt, or some other context).
+Learning anything can only be accomplished bottom-up, unless you already have a starting point (a root) (another language under your belt, or some other context).

 * Top-down is about foresight and relevance